 True freedom embraces the Mahomitan [Muslim] and the Gentoo [Hindu] as well as the Christian religion.Richard Henry Lee, Letter to James Madison 1784

-Despite significant obstacles, enslaved Muslims used their faith and bilingual literacy to build community, resist slavery, and pursue freedom.
-They left numerous written accounts of their experiences in America in the form of letters, diaries, and autobiographies, most of them in Arabic.
+Despite significant obstacles, enslaved Muslims used their faith and bilingual literacy to build community, resist slavery and pursue freedom.
+They left numerous written accounts of their experiences in America in the form of letters, diaries and autobiographies, most of them in Arabic.
 And they strategically used Arabic to communicate with one another and to undermine slavery.
-Bilali Mohammad and Salih Bilali were known to be “intimate friends”; Omar ibn Sayyid and Lamine Kebe wrote letters to one another; and Ayuba Suleiman Diallo sent an Arabic letter to his father in Africa.
+Bilali Mohammad and Salih Bilali were known to be “intimate friends”; Omar ibn Sayyid and Lamine Kebe wrote letters to one another, and Ayuba Suleiman Diallo sent an Arabic letter to his father in Africa.
 They also wrote pages of Arabic for their slaveholders and their friends.
-But instead of writing what the recipients believed was a Bible verse or the Lord’s Prayer, they wrote Qur’anic verses that condemned slavery, made genealogical lists, and even pled to return home to Africa.
+But instead of writing what the recipients believed was a Bible verse or the Lord’s Prayer, they wrote Quranic verses that condemned slavery, made genealogical lists, and even pleaded to return home to Africa.

 Indeed I wish to be seen [again] in our land called Africa in a place of the sea called Gambia.Omar ibn Sayyid 1819

 Enslaved Muslims were brought to the United States with distinct cultural and religious beliefs.
 They succeeded in forming networks and communities, and they maintained their religious identity despite overwhelming odds.
-The material culture Muslims left behind—books, writings, clothing, beads, and rugs—help tell their stories today.
-As Katie Brown, great-granddaughter of Bilali Mohammad, recalls, these objects were an integral part of their religious practice and identity.
+The material culture Muslims left behind - books, writings, clothing, beads and rugs - help tell their stories today.
+As Katie Brown, the great-granddaughter of Bilali Mohammad, recalls, these objects were an integral part of their religious practice and identity.

 Belali and his wife Phoebe pray on the bead.
 They was very particular about the time they pray and they very regular about the hour.
 When the sun come up, when it straight over head and when it set, that the time they pray.
 They bow to the sun and have [a] little mat to kneel on.
 The beads is on a long string.
 Belali he pull bead and he say, ‘Belambi, Hakabara, Mahamadu.’
 Phoebe she say, ‘Ameen, Ameen.’Katie Brown 1940

-For short radio stories about the history of African American Muslims, see NPR’s “A History of Black Muslims in America” (August 23, 2005); Backstory with the American History Guys’ “Writing on the Wall: the Story of Omar ibn Said” (October 29, 2014); and The Rise of Charm City’s “Can’t We All Just Get Islam?”
+For short audio stories about the history of African American Muslims, see NPR’s “A History of Black Muslims in America” (Aug.
+23, 2005); Backstory with the American History Guys’ “Writing on the Wall: the Story of Omar ibn Said” (Oct.
+29, 2014); and The Rise of Charm City’s “Can’t We All Just Get Islam?”
 (July 22, 2016).

-Other nearby places with collections related to African Muslims in America include America’s Islamic Heritage Museum (Washington, D.C.) and the Islamic Society of Baltimore (Catonsville, MD).
-If you would like to learn more about Islam in Africa, please visit the Smithsonian’s National Museum of African Art (Washington, D.C.).
+Other institutions with collections related to African Muslims in America include America’s Islamic Heritage Museum in Washington, D.C., and the Islamic Society of Baltimore in Catonsville, Md.
+If you would like to learn more about Islam in Africa, visit the Smithsonian’s National Museum of African Art in Washington, D.C.